apache/incubator-pegasus/README.md

 * progressive system complexity via configuration to minimize reasoning space when a bug surfaces
 * systematic test against various failures and scheduling decisions, exposing possible bugs early
 * reproduce bugs, with all nodes' state in one process and debug w/o worrying about false timeouts
-* automated task-level flow tracing and performance profiling
-* **automated partitioning and replication with minor development cost**
 * flexible deployment
+* **integration with [a growing set of tools and frameworks](https://github.com/Microsoft/rDSN/wiki/Available-Tools,-Policies-and-Frameworks) (e.g., replication) with little or no cost**

 ##### Researchers and tool-oriented developers: a tool platform which easies tool development and enables transparent integration with upper applications.